BelindaRobinson/Comp6001-Journal/README.md

 This Week was unable to get week 3 work going even though I believe from talking with you the code was completely right gotta love it aye. regaurdless of the code not running I can still see and somewhat understand what is going on and how everything is working with the information from the website.

+**Quick questions:** Warning was $ undefined really not sure why? code is correct

 # **Week Four**

+This weeks code is running without any errors or warnings however nothing is displaying.